nestordemeure/shelly/README.md

 LLM_DIR=$(dirname "$(llm logs path)") CONFIG_FILE="$LLM_DIR/extra-openai-models.yaml"

+# Create a local shortcut to the config file for ease of use
+ln -s "$CONFIG_FILE" llm_models.yaml

 # Write our model configuration to the YAML file
+# Note the use of the (here openai) pass-throught in the url to enable tool use
 cat <<EOF > "$CONFIG_FILE"
 - model_id: cborg-gpt-4.1-mini
   model_name: openai/gpt-4.1-mini
   api_base: "https://api.cborg.lbl.gov"
   api_key_name: cborg
+  supports_tools: True
+  supports_schema: True
 EOF

 # Check that we did add our model to the list